Winter can be brutal when you are stuck indoors, but you can make it enjoyable for your children with these cheap indoor activities for kids.

 Bubbles indoors?
 Why not?
 Anything that is usually done someplace else but then moved inside is pure fun for young kids.

-We took salt and poured it onto a plate, and then colored it with chalk.
+We took salt, poured it onto a plate, and then colored it with chalk.
 We did it with a few different colors and then poured it in layers into jars. (old honey or baby food or jelly jars work great for this)

 Kids really love ripping things.
 Like, really love ripping things.
-You can take different types of paper: scrap paper, old wrapping paper, construction paper, magazines, and circulars and use them to create different ripped paper projects.
-We did this one of the planets, and it came out great.
+You can take different types of paper: scrap paper, old wrapping paper, construction paper, magazines, and circulars, and use them to create different ripped paper projects.
+We did this project on the planets, and it came out great.

-Each child gets a dark-colored bag or a pillowcase.
+Give each child a dark-colored bag or a pillowcase.
 They have to go through the house and pick an item (it can be anything or something related to a theme).
 They place the item inside the bag and pass the bag around.
 Everyone can feel the item and have to guess what is inside.